Sima de los Huesos hominins: Hibernation

+That is, hypoxia can suppress the fight-or-flight response and permit the body temperature to drop without triggering arousal.

-The Sima de los Huesos fossils bear several signs of chronic kidney disease–mineral and bone disorder (CKD–MBD), indicated by frequent osteitis fibrosa and renal osteodystrophy (ROD).
-They similarly present signs of vitamin D deficiency (which proceeds from CKD), and resultant hypocalcemia and secondary hyperparathyroidism (2HPT).
-These diseases are exhibited altogether in hibernating animals with insufficient fat stores.
-Fat deficiency leads to the arrestment of lipolysis, preventing the release of vitamin D stored in the fat cells.
-It also boosts cortisol levels to aid fat catabolism at the expense of serum calcium levels; hypercortisolism ultimately progresses to kidney disease.
+The Sima de los Huesos fossils have several signs of chronic kidney disease–mineral and bone disorder (CKD–MBD), indicated by frequent osteitis fibrosa and renal osteodystrophy (ROD).
+They also have signs of vitamin D deficiency (which proceeds from CKD), with resultant hypocalcemia and secondary hyperparathyroidism (2HPT).
+These diseases appear altogether in hibernating animals with insufficient fat stores.
+Fat deficiency halts lipolysis, preventing the release of vitamin D stored in fat cells.
+It also boosts cortisol levels to aid fat catabolism at the expense of serum calcium levels, and hypercortisolism ultimately progresses to kidney disease.
 Fat deficiency is a major source of hibernation mortality.